310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 ## Translation Notes

+[^1]: RB refers to Ryuseitai Black, the Ryuseitai that Tetora led in <a href="/supervillain" target="_blank">Supervillain</a>.
-[^1]: R2 is one of the DreamFes (DLFS) lives, ranked at the second lowest (The ranking order from lowest to highest goes N1, R2, R1, SS).
+[^2]: R2 is one of the DreamFes (DLFS) lives, ranked at the second lowest (The ranking order from lowest to highest goes N1, R2, R1, SS).
+[^3]: For clarification, “commander” (<em>taichou</em> in Japanese) refers to the leader.
+It's how sentai squads typically refer to their leader, hence why Ryuseitai does it as well.
+Both leader and commander refer to the same position, and they use the two words almost interchangeably here.
+[^4]: By the end of <a href="/supervillain" target="_blank">Supervillain</a>, Ryuseitai decided that each Ryuseitai led by a different unit member will have its own name, hence Midori's becoming “Ryuseitai Green”.
+[^5]: To learn more on what happened, please read the !!
+Era stories that precede this story, such as <a href="/comet_show" target="_blank">Comet Show</a>, <a href="/submarine" target="_blank">Submarine</a>, <a href="/supervillain" target="_blank">Supervillain</a>, etc…
+[^6]: As a side note, “Ryuseitai Power Up” is how the new Ryuseitai was introduced by the game, as shown in this <a href="https://www.youtube.com/watch?v=_MR9kD5TYcw" target="_blank">video</a>.
+You can compare the changes with their previous <a href="https://www.youtube.com/watch?v=XWi5nX4lshk" target="_blank">introduction video</a> from 2019.
+[^7]: Ryuseitai-N (N = Nagumo) refers to the Ryuseitai that worked within Yumenosaki Academy, which was then disbanded by the end of summer.
+You can read more about them in the story <a href="/motor_show" target="_blank">Motor Show</a>.
+[^8]: This is referring to the initial decision Ryuseitai took after Chiaki and Kanata graduated and the ES agencies were established: To split between Ryuseitai-N (Yumenosaki Academy's Ryuseitai, led by Tetora), and Ryuseitai-M (StarPro's Ryuseitai, led by Chiaki).
+[^9]: A ladder lottery looks like <a href="https://en.wikipedia.org/wiki/Ghost_Leg" target="_blank">this</a>.